 The well-respected professional golfer has won three major championships, including the Open Championship in 2007 and 08, and the PGA championship in 2008.
 Harrington made his professional debut in 1996, however, he still currently plays on the PGA and European tour.
 Without question, he will go down as one of the greatest Irish golfers and sports stars of all time.

-Many will argue that Rory McIlroy should be on this list, however, McIlroy chose to opt for Great Britain in his last Olympics.
+Some will argue that Rory McIlroy should be on this list, however, McIlroy chose to opt for Great Britain in his last Olympics.
 That certainly didn’t go down to well with the Irish public.